 I really enjoyed Midnight in St. Petersburg, but I didn’t quite love it.
 I found it overly long and the ending not quite in tune with the rest of the story; but I loved the characters and the sense of place, as well as the interplay of sociopolitical struggle and the intense emotions of the love triangle.
 Bennett has written previous historical novels as well as non-fiction books, which I might explore when I’ve worked through my current (huge) TBR.
 Anyone who loves historical fiction would definitely enjoy Midnight in St. Petersburg.

-Midnight in St. Petersburg was published in April 2013 by Century, an imprint of Random House UK.
+Published in April 2013 by Century, an imprint of Random House UK.
 My copy was kindly provided by the publisher for review.

 Vanora has written a great blog post here about her long lost relative, Horace Wallick.